-What were some training tools or networking/industry events that you found beneficial to your professional growth?
+What are training tools or networking/ industry events you find beneficial to your professional growth?

-Is there enough new talent entering the electronics industry and what could make this field more attractive to future young professionals?
+Do you think there is enough new talent entering the electronics industry and what could make this field more attractive to future young professionals?

 Where do you see your profession and the industry 10 to 20 years from now?

 Ultimately, I believe that the future of the electronics industry is full of potential, and manufacturers’ reps that are able to stay agile and innovative will continue to play an important role for many years to come.